 - Dealing with bureaucracy when applying for visas, renting an apartment, etc.

 Check out my list of pros and cons of being a digital nomad for more important considerations.
+Also, check out my YouTube video about the pros and cons of digital nomad life.

 How to Become a Digital Nomad